dodgymike/hackrf-wiki/HackRF-One.md

 * Acrylic sandwich: You can also use a laser cut acrylic enclosure in the "Sick of Beige" style with HackRF One.
 This is a good option for access to the expansion headers.
 A design can be found in the HackRF One hardware directory.
 Use any laser cutting service.

+## Using HackRF One's Buttons

+The RESET button resets the microcontroller.
+This is a reboot that should result in a USB re-enumeration.

+The DFU button invokes a USB DFU bootloader located in the microcontroller's ROM.
+This bootloader makes it possible to unbrick a HackRF One with damaged firmware because the ROM cannot be overwritten.

+To invoke DFU mode: Press and hold the DFU button.
+While holding the DFU button, reset the HackRF One either by pressing and releasing the RESET button or by powering on the HackRF One.
+Release the DFU button.

+The DFU button only invokes the bootloader during reset.
+This means that it can be used for other functions by custom firmware.

 ## SMA, not RP-SMA

 Some connectors that appear to be SMA are actually RP-SMA.
 If you connect an RP-SMA antenna to HackRF One, it will seem to connect snugly but won't function at all because neither the male nor female side has a center pin.
 RP-SMA connectors are most common on 2.4 GHz antennas and are popular on Wi-Fi equipment.
 Adapters are available.